Research and Development Costs on an Income Statement

 Investing Lesson 4 - Analyzing an Income Statement

 I want to spend some time talking about a particular type of expense called Research and Development Expenses, or R&D expenses, that appear on the income statement of certain businesses, particularly those engaged in scientific undertakings.
-Research and Development costs are one of the most important expenses on the income statement for certain types of enterprises because they represent future growth, innovation, and, if well-managed and executed, profits; a stream of outlays that could very well turn into a cash generating powerhouse years down the line.
+Research and Development costs are one of the most important expenses on the income statement for certain types of enterprises because they represent future growth, innovation, and, if well-managed and executed, profits.

-Whether it is a pharmaceutical company spending hundreds of millions of dollars trying to discover a breakthrough drug to fight cancer, a technology company developing a new line of hardware, a toy manufacturer testing different design configurations, or a packaged food giant attempting to figure out how to reduce calories while retaining sweetness, research and development is the lifeblood of not only a flourishing economy, but a thriving business.
+Whether it is a pharmaceutical company spending hundreds of millions of dollars trying to discover a breakthrough drug to fight cancer or a technology company developing a new line of hardware, research and development is the lifeblood of not only a flourishing economy, but a thriving business.

 How Much Money Should a Company Spend on Research and Development?